-On April 22, 2024 we entered into a Credit Agreement (the "Credit Agreement") with the lenders from time to time party thereto and JPMorgan Chase Bank, N.A., as administrative agent, swingline lender and issuing bank.
+On April 22, 2024, we entered into a Credit Agreement (the "Credit Agreement") with certain lenders and JPMorgan Chase Bank, N.A., as administrative agent, swingline lender and issuing bank.
 The Credit Agreement provides for a senior secured revolving credit facility (the "Facility") in the aggregate principal amount of \$75 million, which includes a \$5 million sub-facility for letters of credit.
-All obligations under the Facility and obligations in respect of certain cash management services and swap agreements with the lenders and their affiliates are (i) unconditionally guaranteed by certain of our subsidiaries (collectively, the "subsidiary guarantors") and (ii) secured by a first-priority perfected lien (subject to certain exceptions and limitations) in substantially all of our and the subsidiaries guarantors' assets.
+All obligations under the Facility and obligations in respect of certain cash management services and swap agreements with the lenders and their affiliates are (i) unconditionally guaranteed by certain of our subsidiaries and (ii) secured by a first-priority perfected lien in substantially all of our and the subsidiaries guarantors' assets.
 The Credit Agreement contains certain customary covenants, including financial maintenance covenants.
-The Facility matures on April 22, 2027, subject to a springing maturity provision whereby, as a result of any party to an MGA Agreement providing a notice of termination to any other party thereunder, the maturity date would instead be the date (so long as such date is earlier than April 22, 2027) that is 91 days prior to the date such MGA Agreement will terminate by its terms following such notice, unless a replacement MGA Agreement is entered into prior to such date.
-As of May 1, 2024, we did not have any borrowings outstanding under the Facility.
+We were in compliance with all of the Facility's covenants as of June 30, 2024.
+The Facility matures on the earlier of April 22, 2027, or 91 days prior to the MGA Agreement termination date where no MGA Agreement replacement is found.
+We may request that the lenders extend the maturity date by an additional year, provided that the request is made no earlier than 90 days and no later than 55 days prior to the first or second anniversary of the effective date of the days prior to the first or second anniversary of the Facility.

+As of June 30, 2024, we did not have any borrowings outstanding under the Facility.